TheCactusBlue/PyLaunch/README.md

 Coming soon.
 I don't know how to do it myself either. :P

 # License
-This project is licensed under MIT license.
-Feel free to use this in whatever!
+This project is licensed under CBL1 License, a custom license I have created.
+It's open source, and anyone can use it, provided that they make it open-source as well.
+If you don't want to go open source, contact TheCactusBlue\#9788 on Discord, TheCactusBlue on skype, CactusBlue on Hypixel forums or thecactusblue@gmail.com.